 Thank your clients regularly for choosing you.
 This last tip may sound a bit strange I know, but hear me out.
 I know my clients could choose someone else.
 But, they don’t.
 This knowledge reminds me that I should be thankful.

 Another way to thank clients is to celebrate their child(ren)’s successes.
-Each week, I post a Weekend Shout-Out on our studio Facebook page.
+One year, I posted a Weekend Shout-Out on our studio Facebook page.
 There, I list the milestones that students reached that week.
 It’s hard to walk away when you see your child & others continually growing musically.
 Plus, who wants to leave when something is thriving?